JasonHaley/develop-rag-app-sk-ef-azure-sql-db/part2-2.md

 ```

 This file contains a prompt template that will be rendered when it is used and passed the arguments in **DbRetrieverPlugin** we created above.
 This is the prompt that is being augmented from the retrieval for the RAG pattern.

+> NOTE: When you are testing the application, you may want to modify this prompt in order to see how the result quality is effected.

 ## Implement the ChatBot